 XBiotech Inc. ("XBiotech" or "the Company") was incorporated in Canada on March 22, 2005.
 XBiotech USA, Inc., a wholly-owned subsidiary of the Company, was incorporated in Delaware, United States ("U.S.") in November 2007.
 XBiotech Switzerland AG, a wholly-owned subsidiary of the Company, was incorporated in Zug, Switzerland in August 2010.
-XBiotech Japan K.K., a wholly-owned subsidiary of the Company, was incorporated in Tokyo, Japan in March 2013.
-XBiotech Germany GmbH, a wholly-owned subsidiary of the Company, was incorporated in Germany in January 2014.
+XBiotech Japan K.K., a wholly-owned subsidiary of the Company, was incorporated in Germany GmbH, a wholly-owned subsidiary of the Company, was incorporated in Germany in January 2014.
 The Company's headquarters are located in Austin, Texas.

-XBiotech Inc. ("XBiotech" or the "Company) is a pre-market biopharmaceutical company engaged in discovering and developing True Human[TM] monoclonal antibodies for treating a variety of diseases.
-True Human[TM] monoclonal antibodies are those which occur naturally in human beings-as opposed to being derived from animal immunization or otherwise engineered.
+XBiotech Inc. is a pre-market biopharmaceutical company engaged in discovering and developing True HumanTM monoclonal antibodies for treating a variety of diseases.
+True HumanTM monoclonal antibodies are those which occur naturally in human beings-as opposed to being derived from animal immunization or otherwise engineered.
 The Company believes that naturally occurring monoclonal antibodies have the potential to be safer and more effective than their non-naturally occurring counterparts.
-XBiotech is focused on developing its True Human[TM] pipeline and manufacturing system.
-The Company's pipeline consists of product candidates at various stages of development across an array of indications including oncology, dermatology, and other inflammatory conditions such as peripheral vascular disease and type 2 diabetes.
+XBiotech is focused on developing its True HumanTM pipeline and manufacturing system.
+The Company's pipeline consists of product candidates at various stages of development across an array of indications including oncology, dermatology, other inflammatory conditions, such as peripheral vascular disease, type 2 diabetes, and infectious diseases.